OWRC/interpolants/modelling/waterbudget/gw.md

   \delta D_i=D_i-\overline{D}=m\left(\gamma - \zeta_i\right)
 $$

-where $\delta D_i$ is the groundwater deficit relative to the regional mean.
+where $\delta D_i$ is the groundwater deficit relative to the regional mean, and is independent of time, and therefore can be parameterized.
 From this, at any time $t$, the local deficit is thus:

 $$
  D_{i,t} = \delta D_i+\overline{D}_t